 Bafumbira & Banyarwanda Indigenous Tribes of Uganda: What makes them different?
 How about sameness?

 In the intricate tapestry of Uganda’s ethnic landscape, few identities are as debated, misunderstood, or politically sensitive as those of the Bafumbira and the Banyarwanda.
-To a casual observer, the two groups are indistinguishable—they share a language, similar cultural rites, and a common ancestral lineage.
+To a casual observer, the two groups are indistinguishable, for they share a language, similar cultural rites, and a common ancestral lineage.
 However, within the borders of Uganda, the distinction between them is not merely a matter of pride; it is a matter of constitutional law, history, and political survival.

 This article explores the “Anatomy of Belonging” for these two groups, tracing their 1,500-year history in the region, the 1910 geopolitical “accident” that defined them, and the modern movement to rebrand their identity under the banner of Abavandimwe.